-I usually buy coriander seeds and grind them myself, to have a fresher taste and also makes sure that it is not adulterated.
-But you don't have to make it fresh everyday, just grind it and store for a few months.
+I usually buy coriander seeds and grind them myself to have a fresher taste and also make sure that it is not adulterated.
+But you don’t have to make it fresh every day; just grind it and store it for a few months.

 Carom Seeds (Ajwain)

-Ajwain has a aroma similar to thyme, but is more aromatic and less subtle in taste, as well as slightly bitter and pungent.
+Ajwain has an aroma similar to thyme but is more aromatic and less subtle in taste, as well as slightly bitter and pungent.
 A small number of seeds tend to dominate the flavor of a dish.